skywarth/annals-of-disco/cinematography/movie.md

 - Swordfish (2001) (John Travolta, Hugh Jackman.
 Heist, infamous hacker, hacking, corruption.
 Finally a movie where antoganist wins, damn.
 Plot twist is strong.
 Good movie.
 Even though hacking scenes were so far fetched, I enjoyed it.)
 - Avatar: The Way of Water (2022) (Meh, it's alright.
 Visuals are great.)
 - Army of darkness (1992) (Famous "boom stick" scene is from this movie.
 Time travel, medieval, shotgun, skeletons, necromancers...
 Not a 'must watch', meh.
 It's good as a meal movie or watch-with-friends movie though.
 Fun elements are always present but quite forced imo)
+- Turkey shoot (1982) (A classical hyper-violence movie.
+R@p3, murder, manslaughter, it's all there.
+Basically a dystopian future where divergent people are sent to camps for re-education camps.
+Then the elite arrive occasionally to hunt the prisoners in a hunting game.
+Fun movie.)

 ### Watch later